'The Fray' Podcast Host: Ben Domenech / The Federalist

 Hosts: New York Times people

 East Coast Intellectuals, whether on the political left or political right, long ago cornered the market on nonsense.
 However, for decades you had to venture into the page of the NYT and WSJ in order to observe them in their native habitat.
 Thanks to the miracle of the internet, The Argument podcast brings to us the unfiltered cosmopolitan, setting it before us in the full light of day.
 As with exhibits in the Museum of Natural History, I observe these creatures with wonder and amazement.
-I recommend knee-high boots and a pith helmet, for the bullshit is deep and flung wide by these strange, elaborate, inconsequential beasts.
+I recommend knee-high boots and a pith helmet, for the bullshit is deep and flung wide by these strange, elaborate, inconsequential creatures.

 'The Firn Line' Podcast